runpod/docs/docs/tetra/overview.md

 - **Optimized resource utilization**: Specify hardware requirements at the function level for precise control over GPU and CPU allocation.
 - **Seamless deployment**: Tetra automatically handles RunPod Serverless infrastructure setup, worker communication, and data transfer.
 - **Reduced development overhead**: Skip the tedious process of writing application code, building Docker containers, and managing endpoints for each worker.
-- **Intuitive programming model**: Use familiar Python decorators to mark functions for remote execution.
+- **Intuitive programming model**: Use Python decorators to mark functions for remote execution.

 ## Get started with Tetra

-You can get started with Tetra in minutes by following this [step-by-step tutorial](/tetra/quickstart).
+You can get started with Tetra in minutes by following this [step-by-step tutorial](/tetra/get-started).

 You can also start by cloning the tetra-rp repository and running the examples inside: